-Baume & Company, and Baume & Mercier.Copyright © David Boettcher 2006 - 2018 all rights reserved.
+Baume & CompanyCopyright © David Boettcher 2005 - 2024 all rights reserved.

-Baume & Company was initially created as the London branch of Baume Frères, a watch manufacturer based in the village of Les Bois in the Jura Mountains.
-Although the Swiss and British companies were separate legal entities they remained closely connected until 1918, when William Baume left Baume Frères to set up his own company in Geneva.
-In March 1919 he was joined by a friend, Paul Tchereditchenko, a Ukrainian who had adopted the name Mercier, and they formed Baume & Mercier.
-There was no connection between Baume Frères or Baume & Company and Baume & Mercier other than that William was a family member who once worked for Baume Frères; in fact, there appears to have been considerable animosity between the two separate branches of the family.
+Baume & Company was founded in 1844 as the London branch of the Swiss company Baume Frères, a watch manufacturer based in the village of Les Bois in the Jura Mountains.
+Although the Swiss and British companies were separate legal entities they remained closely connected.

+In 1918 William Baume left the Baume family business to set up his own company in Geneva.
+In March 1919 he was joined by a friend, Paul Tcherednitchenko, a Ukrainian who had adopted the name Mercier, and they formed Baume & Mercier.
+There was no commercial or business connection between Baume Frères or Baume & Company and Baume & Mercier other than that William was a family member who once worked for Baume Frères; in fact, there appears to have been considerable animosity between the two separate branches of the family.

 History of the Company

 Dates quoted are mainly from A Hundred Years of Time by Baume & Co. pub.
 1949.
 Dates claimed by Baume & Mercier are not consistent with evidence from this or other sources.

 In 1834, two Baume brothers, Louis Victor (? - 1887) and Pierre Joseph Célestin (1819 - 1894), founded the company Baume Frères (Baume Brothers) in Les Bois.
 The Baume family tree reproduced here shows the brothers descent from the Baume family of Les Bois, and how they are related to the other players in the story.
 The dates given are for their roles as directors at Les Bois and London.